Blended

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Recently divorced mom Lauren and widowed dad Jim let their friends push them into a blind date, which goes disastrously wrong.
 Unsurprisingly, neither wants to see the other ever again.
 However, fate intervenes when both Jim and Lauren, unbeknownst to each other, purchase one-half of the same vacation package at a South African resort for families, during spring break.
 They and their children are forced to share the same romantic suite and participate in a slew of family activities together.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure